zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 ### Quadrant 1 (Upper Left)

-The first quadrant shows 4 graphs and markers (crosses):
+The first quadrant shows 4 graphs plus markers (crosses):

     * | F | (red): F is the best function evaluation of the current generation.
-      Note that the colour of F changes for F < 0 (red) and F >= 0 (blue).
+      Note that the colour of F changes if F smaller 0 (red) and F greater equal 0 (blue).
 Also, the absolute values are plotted since the vertical axis is given in log-scale.